Skip to main content

 Research

 The project analyzes the emergence of industrial desalination in Gresik, Indonesia.
-It aims to situate the specific rhythms and textures of industrial water supply within the wider socioecological dynamics of the 'green transition' and the geographies of value in the current global conjuncture.
-This research develops a critical social science perspective on desalination via attention to dispossession, labour regimes and financialization, whilst also contributing to contemporary value theory in Geography.
+It aims to situate the specific rhythms and textures of industrial water supply within the global geographies of value in the 'green transition'.
+Through Gresik's contested hydrosocial terrain, it develops a value-theoretical approach to the hydrosocial via attention to land, work and finance, contributing to contemporary value theory in Geography by viewing value as a critical socioecological theory of indeterminacy.

 PhD supervision